▶ View full changelog

 Arguments: Adjustment value, unit, include text objects, include clipping‑path objects, exclude objects with zero stroke width

-By adding comment-based tags to your script, you can create argument input fields in the launcher.
+By adding comment-based tags to your script, you can create argument input fields in the launcher and pass their values as arguments when the script is executed.

-All sample scripts are plain text, so you can use them as clear examples of how to define and retrieve arguments.
+All bundled sample scripts are plain text, so you can open them in any text editor and use them as references for defining and retrieving arguments.

 Support cases where multiple Illustrator versions are running simultaneously